scashnetwork/scash/doc/build-scash.md

 Building Scash follows the same instructions as building Bitcoin.
 The Scash network shares the same features and rules as Bitcoin mainnet, as specified in Bitcoin Core v26.0.

-Only the Linux version of the command-line node software is currently supported.
-The GUI, Windows and MacOS platforms are not yet supported.
+Only the Linux version of the command-line node software and QT GUI app are currently supported.
+Windows and MacOS platforms are not yet supported.
 Note that Windows users can follow the Linux instructions when building in Ubuntu on [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about).

 For more specific instructions on building, see [`build-unix.md`](build-unix.md) in this directory.